From The Folks Who Brought You Boring Meetings: CEOs Want To Ditch Sterile Zoom Calls

 "A lot of people have learned that they can work at home, or that there's other methods of conducting their business than they might have thought from what they were doing a couple of years ago," the legendary investor Warren Buffett said at the Berkshire Hathaway annual meeting in May.
 "When change happens in the world, you adjust to it."

 And despite all the misgivings, Microsoft itself announced just last week that its staff will have the option of working from home permanently.
-It's what many other companies are doing — from Facebook and Twitter to Zillow and Nationwide Insurance.
+It's what many other companies are — from Facebook and Twitter to Zillow and Nationwide Insurance — are doing.

 Many workers enjoy working from home and are saying so.
 What most surveys show, however, is that they also want to meet their colleagues.
 They miss the casual moments that spark spontaneous ideas.
-Some tasks — such as reading, research and writing — can in fact can be done better in a remote setting.
+Some tasks — such as reading, research and writing — can, in fact, be done better in a remote setting.
 But creative brainstorming sessions, project discussions, new client meetings, onboarding of new employees are better suited to in-person settings.

 Companies recognize this new reality.
-Workplace consultant Korn Ferry found in a survey that few, as in just 14%, of employers say returning to the office every day will be mandatory.
+Workplace consultant Korn Ferry found in a survey that few, as in just 14%, employers say returning to the office every day will be mandatory.

 As with anything, one size hardly fits all.
 Escaping the drudgery of work from home routines is a great attraction, with more than half saying they are most looking forward to the camaraderie with colleagues at the office.
 However, 23% said they are not looking forward to any part of returning to the office.